 Exploring deep space as a site of contemplation about humanity’s future, The Industry introduces the opera Star Choir—a meditation on the mechanics of colonies and the challenges of mutual coexistence with the environment and one another—ahead of its production at Mount Wilson Observatory in September 2023.
 The presentation will also include an interdisciplinary panel conversation among Star Choir co-creators Malik Gaines and Alexandro Segade, soprano Kelci Hahn, cellist Derek Stein, and Jayna Brown, author of Black Utopias: Speculative Life and the Music of Other Worlds (Duke University, 2021), plus video and live music from the opera itself.

-Malik Gaines uses performance as a premise for writing, events and exhibitions, music composition, video work, scholarly research and collaboration.
-Gaines is a founding member of collective My Barbarian, the subject of an exhibition at the Whitney Museum in 2021, which travels to the Institute of Contemporary Art, Los Angeles, 2022.
-A co-artistic director of The Industry, Gaines is author of Black Performance on the Outskirts of the Left: A History of the Impossible (2017, NYU Press).
+Malik Gaines uses performance as a premise for writing, events and exhibitions, music composition, video work, scholarly research, and collaboration.
+Gaines is a founding member of collective My Barbarian, the subject of an exhibition at the Whitney Museum in 2021, which travels to the Institute of Contemporary Art, Los Angeles, in 2022.
+A co-artistic director of The Industry, Gaines is author of Black Performance on the Outskirts of the Left: A History of the Impossible (NYU Press, 2017).

-Jayna Brown is Professor of Theatre Arts and Performance Studies, Chair of Theatre Arts and Performance Studies, at Brown University.
-She is author of Black Utopias (2021, Duke), which takes up the concept of utopia as a way of exploring alternative states of being, doing, and imagining in Black culture; and Babylon Girls: Black Women Performers and the Shaping of the Modern (2008, Duke).
+Jayna Brown is a Professor of Theatre Arts and Performance Studies, Chair of Theatre Arts and Performance Studies, at Brown University.
+She is the author of Black Utopias (Duke, 2021), which takes up the concept of utopia as a way of exploring alternative states of being, doing, and imagining in Black culture; and Babylon Girls: Black Women Performers and the Shaping of the Modern (Duke, 2008).

 Described by the Los Angeles Times as “compellingly, vehemently virtuosic,” Derek Stein is a cellist whose active performance schedule knows virtually no bounds and is met with the same committed abandon he brings to his playing.
 Whether in the intimate intensity of a contemporary music concert, the rhythm section of an indie rock show, or in the cello section of an orchestra, his energetic and distinctive performing style can be heard in virtually any musical context and venue across Los Angeles and Southern California.